OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 ## Architecture overview
 ![architecture](images/Architecture.gif)

-- **Data ingestion** : Data is collected from the Finnhub websocket, by a containerized Python script, which is also a Kafka producer, which serializes data into an Avro format and then push it into a Kafka topic called 'Market'.
+- **Data ingestion** : Data is collected from the Finnhub WebSocket, by a containerized Python script, a Kafka producer, which serializes data into Avro format and then pushes it into a Kafka topic called 'Market'.

-- **Event streaming** : A Kafka broker managed by zookeeper, which recieves data from the producer and stores it for later consumption.
+- **Event streaming** : A Kafka broker managed by zookeeper, which receives data from the producer and stores it for later consumption.
 Kafdrop is also used to monitor the Kafka broker.

-- **Stream processing** : A spark structured streaming job is implmented using PySpark, which consumes and deserializes Avro data consumed from the 'Market' topic, and then process it.
+- **Stream processing** : A spark structured streaming job is implemented  using PySpark, which consumes and deserializes Avro data consumed from the 'Market' topic and then process it.
 The job is running in a cluster of 3 nodes, one being the master, and the rest are worker nodes.
 The streaming job performs two continous queries:
     - *Trades query* : Deserializes and transforms data into a suitable form, and then loads it into a cassandra table ('Trades' table).
     - *Minute trades query* : Groups data into windows of 1 minute to calculate aggregate summaries (count and average), and then loads processed windows into a cassandra table ('Minute trades' table).

-- **Data storage** : Processed data is stored into cassandra, within the 'Market' keyspace, containing two tables, 'Trades' and 'Minute trades'.
+- **Data storage** : Processed data is stored into Cassandra, within the 'Market' keyspace, containing two tables, 'Trades' and 'Minute trades'.

-- **Data visualization** : A grafana dashboard is used to query the data from the cassandra database, in regular interavals of 1s.
+- **Data visualization** : A Grafana dashboard is used to query the data from the Cassandra database, in regular intervals of 1s.

 ## Dashboard
 ![Dashboard git here](arch.drawio.png)